DeepUI-Android-Bug-Detection/Findings/Source_Code/YOLO/readme.md

 ## Overview

 The process involves the following steps:

 1. **Convert XML Annotations to YOLO Format**: Use `processing.py` to convert XML annotations (e.g., from LabelImg) to YOLO-friendly format.
-2. **Train YOLO Model**: Use the converted data to train a YOLO model for detecting UI widgets in screenshots.
+2. **Train YOLO Model**: Train a YOLOv8 model on the **VINS dataset** for detecting UI widgets in screenshots.
 3. **Detect UI Widgets with the Trained YOLO Model**: Feed new screenshots into the trained YOLO model to detect UI components.

+The YOLOv8 model was trained using the **VINS dataset**, which contains images of Android UI screenshots annotated with bounding boxes for various UI components.
+This dataset helps train the model to recognize and detect these components in new, unseen images.

 ## Requirements